 Example: Our block device property’s value is a JSON Array.
 After selecting JSON Array for the Property Type, specify the JSON Field ERI as volumeId.

 Note: The JSON Array is indicated by the square brackets around the JSON object.
 If it has no square brackets, it’s just JSON.
-A string array is would be similar to the value for system.categories, where strings are separated by commas.
+A string array is similar to the value for system.categories, where strings are separated by commas.

 This setting defines the edge type label that shows up on the line in the topology map.
 You can put anything here, but it should describe the relationship.